The cereal that best of all manages to swell and ferment (from the Latin "fervere", to boil, commonly called "bump up") is wheat.

 This process is indicated for the "modern wheat" that which has undergone radiation.

-If, on the other hand, you use varieties of unradiated ancient "wheat" (they are found with some ease), the processing must be much more delicate, you don't have to beat the dough, but mix it with "love", the result is fabulous.
+If, on the other hand, you use varieties of ancient non-radiated "wheat" (they are found with a certain ease), the processing must be much more delicate, you must not beat the dough, but mix it with "love", the result is fabulous.

 Good bread at all